ripples/Present/README.md

 # PAOL Present
 PAOL Present is a web client for PAOL lecture capture.
 It is simple, lightweight, requires little configuration, and open source.
 It uses technology from [IMS Global Learning Consortium's Learning Tools Interopability](http://www.imsglobal.org/activity/learning-tools-interoperability).

-## Enviornment Setup
+## Environment Setup

-Present's developer enviornment can be in Windows, OSX, and Linux.
+Present's developer environment can be in Windows, OSX, and Linux.

 1. Install the latest version of [NodeJS](https://nodejs.org/en/).
 1. If on Windows, install [OpenSSL 1.0.2m](https://slproweb.com/products/Win32OpenSSL.html) and have either a C++ compiler installed (I.E. Visual Studio) or use [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools) .